MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-add-qna.md

 the associated resources with the following steps:

 1. In the Azure portal, open the resource group for your bot.
-2. Click **Delete resource group** to delete the group and all the resources it contains.
+2. Select **Delete resource group** to delete the group and all the resources it contains.
-3. In the confirmation pane, enter the resource group name, and click **Delete**.
+3. Enter the _resource group name_ in the confirmation pane, then select **Delete**.

 ## Next steps